d-brown43/redux-offline/README.md

 - Support for custom redux-store key other than `offlineQueue`
 - Serialisation support/documentation
+- Support for custom network detector (e.g. for environments other than a browser)
 - Idempotence support via generating unique client-side identifiers to prevent duplicate entities being created for example## Acknowledgements